ucfopen/Materia-Docs/_developers/lti-integrations.md

 | `lis_person_contact_email_primary` | no | Useful if Materia is set up to create users on LTI handshakes. |
 | `custom_widget_instance_id` | no | Some systems (like Obojobo) know the ID of the widget it's requesting. |

-> Note the Materia specific `custom_widget_instance_id` paramater allows the launch to specify the widget id
+> Note the Materia specific `custom_widget_instance_id` paramater allows the launch to specify the widget id.